tl2624/matching-guide/README.md

 - 🧰 R functions used throughout the manuscript (`R/` folder)

+- 💻 The runnable code script (`guide/Building_Design-Based_Matching_Pipeline_script.R`), containing all code from the manuscript for direct use in R

 - 🗂️ Example dataset and supporting files, including:

     - Clean, analysis-ready dataset (`data/` folder) originally from Gilligan, M. J., and E. J. Sergenti (2008).
 Do UN Interventions Cause Peace?
 Using Matching to Improve Causal Inference. *Quarterly Journal of Political Science* 3(2): 89-122